lexcao/lexcao.github.io/_posts/2019-10-29-jekyll-hugo-hexo.md

-By the way, the build speed is not considered for me because of the small count of articles at the moment, which I might change to other generator when it is slightly  slow on building with jekyll in the future.
+By the way, the build speed is not considered for me because of the small count of articles at the moment, which I might change to other generator when it becomes slightly slow on building with Jekyll in the future.

 The rank of speed among three generators are `Hugo > Hexo > Jekyll`.